digiltd/oh-rtd-test/How-to-release-openHAB.md

 Follow these steps if you want to release a new version of openHAB.
 Later we plan to leverage the Maven Release Plugin to facilitate these steps.

 1. Pull the latest state from the repository

+        git clone git@github.com:openhab/openhab.git
-1. Open a command-line and go to the `openHAB` directory
+1. Open a command-line and go to the `openhab` directory
 1. Set project version to release version with the Tycho Versions plugin

         mvn -P prepare-release initialize -DnewVersion=1.x.0